Ahmad Qazi

 Per Diem Deduction

 Covers meals and incidental expenses while away from your tax home.
-Currently $69/day domestic, $74/day Canada, 80% deductible.
+The special DOT transportation rate is $80/day CONUS for 2026 (higher OCONUS), 80% deductible.
 Applies when you're on the road, not at home.

 Combined Deduction Example (OTR Driver)